kcc-nma-art128/assignment/week03/README.md

 }
 ```

+## Display Block vs Inline
+- block — Form boxes according to the css box-model.
+They have width, height, padding, border, and margin and they stack vertically on top of each other.
+- inline — don’t form boxes.
+They sit horizontally next to each other.
+- inline-block — Behaves like block elements on the inside where they form boxes.
+On the outside they act like inline elements sitting horizontally next to each other instead of stacking on top of each other.

 ## Responsive Images
 Allow images to scale up & down, but never scale larger than it's original size.
 This will make the image responsive & fit the parent div/container.